chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 ## 2. Career
-You being at 18 years old.
+You begin at 18 years old.
 Your Career rank starts at 0.

 Choose a skill group below, and gain a free listed skill of your choice at rank 1.